-You can see which of your products are eligible for Promoted Listings from your Seller Hub, on the Marketing tab or directly from the Listings page.
+You can see which of your products are eligible for Promoted Listings from your Seller Hub, on the marketing tab, or directly from the listings page.
 Filter your listings to see which products are eligible or already being promoted.
-The Promoted Listings column will also show you if a product is eligible to be promoted.
+The Promoted Listings column also shows you if a product is eligible to be promoted.

 How do I set up a Promoted Listings campaign?